Factual/drake/README.md

 $ drake ... -sometarget -anothertarget
 ```

-By default, Drake will look for `./workflow.d`.
-The simplest way to run your workflow is to name your workflow file `workflow.d`, and make sure you're in the same directory.
+By default, Drake will look for `./Drakefile`.
+The simplest way to run your workflow is to name your workflow file `Drakefile`, and make sure you're in the same directory.
 Then, simply:

 ```bash
 $ drake